About the APNME

 Adsina Fibra IBRAHIM, Indonesia

-The APNME also has an Honorary President (a non-executive position), Monica TAYLOR (the UK), Former Editor (1975-2011) of the Journal of Moral Education.
+The APNME also has an Honorary President (a non-executive position), who is currently Monica TAYLOR (the UK), Former Editor (1975-2011) of the Journal of Moral Education.
 In addition, Chris DRAKE (Hong Kong) and Nobumichi IWASA (Japan) serve on the Advisory Board.

 The APNME is delighted to be holding its 2018 conference, hosted by National Kaohsiung Normal University, in Kaoshiung, Taiwan.
 While the Chinese society has been rapidly modernizing, Taiwan has tried to preserve the traditional Chinese culture and Confucian ethics.
 In April of 2018 the APNME conference will travel to Taiwan in order to bring together participants from around the world, and in particular from East Asia, so that they may engage in fruitful dialogues with local, regional and international scholars on moral-educational issues.